Totonac

 The Totonac are an Indigenous people of Mexico who reside in the states of Veracruz, Puebla, and Hidalgo.
 They are one of the possible builders of the pre-Columbian city of El Tajín, and further maintained quarters in Teotihuacán (a city which they claim to have built).
 Until the mid-19th century they were the world's main producers of vanilla.
-The Totonac people cultivated vanilla in Papantla, but faced with competition when the French island of Réunion entered the market.
+The Totonac people cultivated vanilla in Papantla, but faced competition when the French island of Réunion entered the market.
 This group of people also encountered conflicts over land ownership during the course of the 19th and early 20th centuries, as the privatization of communal land in Papantla became more of a concern to local elites.

 Etymology

 The term "totonac" refers to the people living in Totonacapan.
 There is no agreement as to the origin of the term.
 Some authors have translated the term "totonac" as a Nahuatl word meaning "People of Hot Land".

 The translation for this word in the Totonac Language, according to sources, is "toto-nacu" meaning "three hearts" signifying their three cities or cultural centers: Cempoala, Tajin and Teayo.
 Evidence, however, is inconclusive.